Michèle Taylor: Community involvement

-Taylor co-founded and served as vice chair of the pro-Biden Super PAC, Unite The Country.
-Following the general election in November 2020, Taylor founded and worked as chair/CEO of Battleground Georgia.

 She is part of the Leadership Atlanta alumni class of 2018.

 Taylor has been a board member, a course director, and a lead instructor with North Carolina’s Outward Bound program since 2004.

-She serves as a board member, governance chair, and the guest programming Co-Chair of the Atlanta Jewish Film Society, which hosts the Atlanta Jewish Film Festival where she has introduced films.
+She serves as a board member, governance chair, and the guest programming co-chair of the Atlanta Jewish Film Society, which hosts the Atlanta Jewish Film Festival where she has introduced films.

-Taylor has served in several leadership roles with the board of the National Center for Civil and Human Rights.
-In 2018, she and her husband chaired the Center’s Power to Inspire event where Joe Biden was honored and served as the keynote speaker.

 Since 2010, Taylor has served as the treasurer of the Atlanta Midtown Improvement District board.
 She was appointed by Mayors Kasim Reed and Keisha Lance Bottoms to the role.